torbsd/torbsd.github.io/blog-bridge-installfest.md

 __TDP__ is looking to attack this problem on the local level with hands-on Tor installfests on the BSDs.

 One could get online commitments from all over to wear a blue shirt on the first Tuesday of the month, to stop using salt on kale or to run a Tor bridge on a BSD variant, but those calls generally evaporate on the internet.
-It's time to start doing physical sessions to corral the hardware, do the Tor configuration and ultimately start changing the bridge operating system count.
+It's time to start doing physical sessions to gather the hardware, do the Tor configuration and ultimately start changing the bridge operating system count.

 __TDP__ is organizing a Tor bridge installfest in New York City in the fall.